IgniparousTempest/south-african-media-bias/README.md

 ## Output files

+Files are output into the `results/` directory, they are:

  * `*.urls`: These are the initial urls that the scraper will start the search on.
 Produced by the `scraper/initialisation_*` scripts.
  * `*.json`: These are the results files from scraping.
 Produced by the `scraper/scraper_*` scripts.
  * `*.stats`: These are the stats output from scrapy.
 They aren't really of interest to this project, but are fun to look at.
 Produced by the `scraper/scraper_*` scripts.